IsaacRodgz/Programaci-n-y-algoritmos/tarea 7/README.md

 # Tarea 7

-* Implementation of red black tree with insertion and lookup operations
+* Implementation of red black tree with insertion and key search operations.
+* Red black tree functions implemented in rbtree.c and rbtree.h
+* Tree printing functions implemented in printTree.c and printTree.h

 ## Ejecución